3 of my first sex toys and better alternatives (includes noje G Slim & Silicone Willy’s 8 inch review sampler)

 Luckily, he misread the sloppy handwriting and read aloud, “health care goods.”
 I told my mom it was fancy vitamins and skin care because that would explain the contents’ cylindrical shape.

 It’s been 8 years since I got my first two dildos.
 I was almost lucky enough to evade toxic jelly toys from the start, but I sure have come a long way since then!
-And I know better than to buy cheap from retailers I don’t know anything about.
+And I know to check for whether a shop ships sex toys discreetly.

 These weren’t all my first three sex toys ever, but they were pivotal to my sexuality.

 - Purple jelly dong

 1Generic mushroom-tipped glass dildo: how I discovered cervical orgasms

 This was the dildo that started it all.
 The “health care gadget.”
 You might be wondering, “Why glass dildos for your first sex toy?
 Doesn’t that hurt?”